Grand Strand

 The Grand Strand is an arc of beach land on the Atlantic Ocean in South Carolina, United States, extending more than 60 mi from Little River to Winyah Bay.
-It is located in Horry and Georgetown Counties on the NE South Carolina coast.
+It is located in Horry and Georgetown Counties on the northeastern South Carolina coast.

-The term Grand Strand dates back to a November 19, 1949 The Myrtle Beach Sun column, "From the Grandstand" and another titled "From the Grand Strand" on December 3, 1949 in The Myrtle Beach News.
+The term Grand Strand dates back to a November 19, 1949 The Myrtle Beach Sun column, "From the Grandstrand" and another titled "From the Grand Strand" on December 3, 1949, in The Myrtle Beach News.

 The area has become a major tourist attraction along the Southeastern coast, attracting 20.6 million visitors in 2019.
 The area, whose primary city is Myrtle Beach, is home to numerous hotels, golf resorts, and recreational centers, making it popular with families and college students during the summers and winters.

 Climate

 According to Köppen climate classification, the Myrtle Beach area has a humid subtropical climate that is heavily influenced by the Atlantic Ocean, giving the area a more oceanic feel.
 The city experiences cool winters and hot, humid summers.

 Rainfall is plentiful throughout the whole year, but most concentrated during the summer months, where it is not uncommon for almost every day to have at least a 30% chance of rain.
 The area is susceptible to strong thunderstorms, especially in the summer months.
 These typically have a very short duration, although some may have intense hail with tornadoes rarely.

 Snowfall is extremely rare in this part of the state, but does occasionally occur, such as when Myrtle Beach received five inches of snow in January 2000.
 Another severe ice and snow storm struck on January 28, 2014.